Overview of E-3 Status

 E-3 visa category: The E-3 visa allows citizens of Australia to work in the United States in specialty occupations (i.e. position must require at least a bachelor’s degree).
 This visa category is regulated by the United States Citizenship & Immigration Service (USCIS) and the Department of Labor (DOL).

-Applying for the E-3 visa: The E-3 visa can be obtained inside the USA (through USCIS) or outside the USA (through a US consulate).
+Applying for the E-3 visa: The E-3 visa can be obtained inside the USA (through USCIS) or outside the USA (through a US consulate in Australia).
 For persons applying at a US consulate, a visa interview is required to review the documentation and confirm Australian citizenship.
 Applicants for an E-3 visa will need to schedule an appointment to attend the consular interview.
-GSS is responsible for the E-3 visa process regardless of whether the petition is for an employee outside or inside the USA.
+OIS is responsible for the E-3 visa process regardless of whether the petition is for an employee outside or inside the USA.

 Changes in employment and transfers of E-3 status within Vanderbilt: Employees in E-3 status at Vanderbilt should be aware that their current E-3 status only provides work authorization to work at Vanderbilt in the job specified on the Labor Condition Application and/or immigration filing.
 Therefore, employees in approved E-3 status at Vanderbilt may only transfer within Vanderbilt to another position in the same specific occupation.
 If the occupation category changes, employment is possible but will likely require notification to the DOL and USCIS.